miklevin/MikeLev.in/_posts/2025-06-11-simon-says-make-mcp-call-local-llm-tools.md

 spin its wheels endlessly on the aspects of this that are intended to be deterministic.
-Claude itself encouraged me to include /home/mike/repos/pipulate/plugins/200_workflow_genesis.py in this XML prompt foo package, haha!
+Claude itself encouraged me to include /home/mike/repos/pipulate/plugins/200_workflow_genesis.py in this XML prompt foo package, ahaha!
 That gives you an idea how to construct the commands but I think now I need to show you quite how deterministic this WET Workflow construction kit really is, and how I cut generative mistakes out of the process.
 Here is the same XML payload again except now with the nitty gritty of these workflow